timofonic-git/github-backup/README.md

 Bear in mind that this uses the GitHub API; don't run it every 5 minutes.
-GitHub [rate limits](http://developer.github.com/v3/#rate-limiting) the API to 5000 requests per hour.
+GitHub [rate limits](http://developer.github.com/v3/#rate-limiting) the API to some small number of requests per hour.
 However, github-backup *does* do an incremental backup, picking up where it left off, so will complete the backup eventually even if it's rate limited.

 ## Author